DaApppooo/AACpp/README.md

 custom label position.

 > [!CAUTION]
-> Make sure the cells/buttons that are linked to another board have the exact
+> Make sure the cells/buttons that are linked to another board **have the same
-> same name as the board they're linked to.
+> exact name as the board they're linked to**.
 This is because Board Builder
 > does not support proper board linkage in the `.obz` format.
 So this should be
 > temporary.
 I sent them an email about this, hoping this will be fixed soon
 > enough.